joes0451/ADev/ReadMe.txt

         download from GitHub.

 Gradle clean, Unable to delete file '...\build'
-        If you have problems with Gradle not being able to delete the build directory one option is to set the 'use_stop_gradle' option in config.properties, which will use 'gradle clean --stop', which usually works.
+        If you have problems with Gradle not being able to delete the build directory.
+        There are other optional ways to do a "Clean" in config.properties.

 App Bundle:
 		For best results it is recommended to use Gradlew by setting "use_gradlew" to "true" in config.properties.